crowdsecurity/crowdsec-docs/crowdsec-docs/docs/configuration/crowdsec_configuration.md

 - `simulation.yaml`
 - `profiles.yaml`

-In the case of `profiles.yaml`, the files are read as a whole (as if they where attached) instead of merged.
+In the case of `profiles.yaml`, the files are read as a whole (as if they were attached) instead of merged.
 See [profiles - introduction](/profiles/intro).